Coughton Court: History

 The house has been in the ownership of the National Trust since 1946.
 The family, however, hold a 300-year lease.
 The family tenant was Clare McLaren-Throckmorton, known professionally as Clare Tritton QC, until she died on 31 October 2017.
 The current residents are Magnus and Imogen Birch Throckmorton.

+In Autumn 2023 a £3.3 million roof restoration roof project began, with key sections of the roof being restored and structural improvements made to the fabric of the house.
+The work was funded by the Wolfson Foundation and donations from National Trust members and supporters.
+Phase 4 of the work, over the winter months, was scheduled to fit around the annual migration of the resident bats.
+The work was completed in the summer of 2025.

+The property is set in extensive grounds including a walled formal garden, a river and a lake.
 The house is open to the public but not all year round.
-The property is set in extensive grounds including a walled formal garden, a river and a lake.
-As of 2024, the house is undergoing extensive repairs to the roof and fabric of the building costing £3.3m, with the work set to be completed by June 2025.

-The family managed the property on behalf of the Trust until 2007, when management of the property reverted to the National Trust.
+The National Trust managed the property from 2005 until 2026, when the Throckmorton family resumed management.
+The National Trust continue to own and maintain the property.
+Following the restoration National Trust members expressed disappointment over the decision to hand back management of the property to the residing family.
+The change in management caused public concern that the family would benefit from money spent by the trust on repair works, with National Trust members only able to visit on ten days in a year as part of their membership.
 The management agreement is renewed every 10 years.
-The family is due to resume management in 2026.
-This caused public concern that the family would benefit from money spent by the trust on repair works, with National Trust members no longer able to visit as part of their membership.

-In Autumn 2023 a £3.3 million roof restoration roof project began, scheduled to finish in Summer 2025, with key sections of the roof being restored and structural improvements made to the fabric of the house.
-The work has been funded by the Wolfson Foundation and donations from National Trust members and supporters.
-Phase 4 of the work, over the winter months, was scheduled to fit around the annual migration of the resident bats.
-Following the restoration National Trust members expressed disappointment over the decision to hand back management of the property to the residing family.